About

 A visual tribute to Dalston’s iconic Kingsland Road in Dalston

-Featuring photography, oral histories, and stories from Kingsland Road, this multi-site exhibition shared the cultural roots of Dalston, highlighting its black history, radical spaces, and changing identity.
-The exhibition opened with a private view for the local community, contributors and a live takeover by The Mighty Ruler Sound System, followed by two weeks of free public access.
+It featured photography, oral histories, and stories from Kingsland Road, this multi-site exhibition shared the cultural roots of Dalston, highlighting its black history, radical spaces, and changing identity.
+The exhibition opened with a private view for the local community, contributors and a live takeover by The Mighty Ruler Sound System.
 We welcomed over 500 people to see the co-created work @BSMT and held talks and workshops over the two weeks.

 A celebration of one of Hackney’s most iconic and radical public spaces